Updated on: August 11, 2023

 But if you want a good free gaming VPN, I recommend Proton VPN’s free plan — it comes with unlimited data, high-end security, a strict no-logs policy, and “medium” speeds.
 However, it limits you to 1 device and access to only 3 server locations (the Netherlands, Japan, and the US).

-Honestly, I strongly recommend that you purchase a low-cost gaming VPN like ExpressVPN, CyberGhost VPN, or Private Internet Access.
-They’re all secure, provide fast gaming speeds, have intuitive apps for most platforms, and offer a money-back guarantee.
+Honestly, I strongly recommend that you purchase a low-cost gaming VPN like ExpressVPN.
+It’s secure, provides fast gaming speeds, has intuitive apps for most platforms, and offers a 30-day money-back guarantee.

 What’s the fastest VPN for gaming?